IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

 In bioinformatics, compressed formats are commonly used due to the amount of data.
 For instance, in this tutorial, we will analyze the complete genome of *Saccharomyces cerevisiae*.

-In the `sacCer3.fa` file, sequences from the different chromosomes are included.
+In the `sacCer3.fa.gz` file, sequences from the different chromosomes of *Saccharomyces cerevisiae* are included.

-The `seqkit seq` command allows extracting the headers of the different sequences in a FASTA file.
+The `seqkit seq` command allows extracting the headers of the different sequences in a FASTA file (compressed or not).

 ```bash
 seqkit seq -n /shared/data/bank/saccharomyces_cerevisiae/SacCer3/fasta/sacCer3.fa.gz